 Please note that, as part of the University regulations, the Graduate Admissions Office is unable to release your application to us until you have provided at least two references with your application (either by paper or on-line).
 Once we have received and considered your application we will then make a decision whether or not we wish to pursue the third if you have not already provided it.

-Will I be able to pay fees in installments?
+Will I be able to pay fees in instalments?

 Couldn’t find your answers under our FAQ section?

-Please direct any enquiries you may have about this course to our Professional Programmes Office and a member of the administrative team will be happy to assist you.
+Please direct any enquiries to our Professional Programmes Office and a member of the administrative team will be happy to assist you.